City Argues Attorneys Cannot Bring Enforcement Action On CPD Consent Decree Over Search Warrant Tactics, Because Consent Decree Does Not Mention Them

 CHICAGO (CBS) — The City of Chicago on Wednesday challenged an enforcement action team of attorneys instrumental in the Chicago Police consent decree – arguing the police raids with which the attorneys took issue are not addressed in the consent decree and thus cannot be a basis for an enforcement action.

 In August, the coalition of lawyers issued a 14-page enforcement action letter demanding an overhaul of the Chicago Police Department’s search warrant process, saying its methods are unconstitutional.
-The letter demanded the department stop its pattern of “abusive” search warrant tactics or the team would take the city to federal court.READ MORE: 'Surprising And Shocking': IDES Told To Get Help From Labor Department About Fraud Claims
+The letter demanded the department stop its pattern of “abusive” search warrant tactics or the team would take the city to federal court.READ MORE: Chicago Police ‘Illegal, Violent’ Raids Violate Consent Decree, Attorneys Say, Forcing City Back to Federal Court

 The letter outlined specific demands and repeatedly cited CBS 2’s years-long investigation that exposed critical failures in every step of CPD’s search warrant process.
 The reporting also uncovered how CPD’s tactics disproportionately affect Black and Latinx communities.